What is cruelty-free, and is it the same as vegan?

 An example of something that could be cruelty-free but not vegan would be a lipstick or balm which was not tested on animals but contains beeswax (byproducts of bees are not considered vegan).

-Seven Vegan Cruelty-Free Shampoos
+7 Vegan and Cruelty-Free Shampoos

 We’re starting with Jason products because we have personal experience with them.
 Larissa uses Jason Volumizing Lavender shampoo and conditioner.
 Vickie’s used them on occasion as well.